 David O’Grady is a PhD candidate in the Cinema and Media Studies program at UCLA.
-He has written about visual media for various publications, and his scholarly work reflects interests in contemporary cinema, documentary, and new media forms.
-His most recent scholarly articles include various entries in the Encyclopedia of Video Games: The Culture, Technology, and Art of Gaming (August 2012), a chapter on cutscenes and time in video games in The Game Culture Reader (2013), and an essay on Wes Anderson’s The Life Aquatic with Steve Zissou for the journal New Review of Film and Television Studies (March 2012).
+He has written about visual media for various publications, and his scholarly work reflects interests in interactive digital media (such as videogames), contemporary cinema, and documentary film.
+His most recent scholarly articles include a chapter on Nintendo’s D-pad controller interface in the anthology How to Play Video Games (NYU Press, 2019), various entries in the Encyclopedia of Video Games: The Culture, Technology, and Art of Gaming (August 2012), a chapter on cutscenes and time in video games in The Game Culture Reader (2013), and an essay on Wes Anderson’s The Life Aquatic with Steve Zissou for the journal New Review of Film and Television Studies (March 2012).
 David also has served as a section editor of Mediascape, UCLA’s online film and media journal, and as assistant editor of Aztlán: A Journal of Chicano Studies.
-He is currently a researcher in the UCLA Game Lab, and he teaches new media theory at California State University, Long Beach.
+He is currently a researcher in the UCLA Game Lab, a board member of [in]Transition online media journal, and an instructor of new media theory and digital culture at California State University, Long Beach.
 His dissertation is examining the concept of video game interactivity and the implications of interface controller design and use on the experience of play.

 CV available upon request via the Contact page

 “NES D-pad: Interface.”
 In How to Play Video Games, eds.
 Matthew Thomas Payne and Nina B. Huntemann.
 NYU Press.
 2019.

 “Playfully Subversive: the Many Roles of Adaptation in Making Games at the UCLA Game Lab.”
 Mediascape, Fall 2014.